felixmariotto/three-mesh-ui/README.md

   <img alt="big text example" target="_blank" src="https://felixmariotto.s3.eu-west-3.amazonaws.com/three-mesh-ui-teasers/big-text-github.gif" width="45%">
 </a>

-## What is it for ?
+## What is it ?

 **three-mesh-ui** is a small library for building VR user interfaces.
 The objects it creates are [Three.Mesh](https://github.com/mrdoob/three.js/blob/dev/src/objects/Mesh.js), usable directly in a [three.js](https://threejs.org) scene like any other mesh.

+**It is not a framework**, but a light-weight library to be plugged in the last version of three.js.
+It had no dependency other than three.js.

 ## Why ?